GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   labeledge("B", (rel: (0, 1.5)), "k")
 }), numbering: none)

-The einsum notation for the kronecker product is `ij,kl->ijkl`.
-Its time complexity is $O(n^4)$.
+The einsum notation is `ij,kl->ijkl` with time complexity $O(n^4)$.
+The absence of connections reflects the direct product structure.
 ])

-=== Tensor network contraction is \#P complete
+=== Tensor network contraction is \#P-complete
-We show this by reducing another \#P complete problem, the counting of satisfying assignments of a 2-SAT formula, to it.
+The computational complexity of general tensor network contraction can be established by reduction from a known \#P-complete problem: counting satisfying assignments of 2-SAT formulas.

-#definition([2-SAT formula], [A 2-SAT formula is a boolean formula in conjunctive normal form (CNF) with at most two literals per clause.
+#definition([2-SAT formula], [A 2-SAT formula is a Boolean formula in conjunctive normal form (CNF) where each clause contains at most two literals.

 *Example:*
 $